Friday, 12 December 2025

 With the advent of spinal problems, kidney stone surgeries, and later heart surgeries, the perfectionism wained.

 After my children were grown there wasn't so much work to do.
-With the advent of fibromyalgia and now lymphedema, I am lucky to be able to stand long enough to cook a meal- let alone iron stuff that nobody sees much now that I am a full- time couch potato!
+With the advent of fibromyalgia and now lymphoedema, I am lucky to be able to stand long enough to cook a meal- let alone iron stuff that nobody sees much now that I am a full- time couch potato!

 In spite of everything and with help from my Home Support Package, my home is still clean and by constant chipping away at tasks, it looks reasonably clean and organised.